ISCHEMIC STROKE / ACUTE THERAPY

 - recent stroke

-- for patients with an initial BP of >185/110 mmHg, which has subsequently been lowered (with/without the help of antihypertensive drugs) to <185 and <110 mm Hg, IVT is recommended (ESO guidelines 2021)
+- for patients with an initial BP of >185/110 mmHg that has been lowered (with/without antihypertensive drugs) to <185 and <110 mm Hg, IVT is recommended (ESO guidelines 2021)

 - strict BP control is required for 24 h after thrombolysis

-- another analysis showed a higher incidence of sICH in patients with BP > 185/110; however they had a better clinical outcome (mRS) compared to controls [Frank, 2013]
+- another analysis showed a higher incidence of sICH in patients with BP > 185/110; however, they had a better clinical outcome (mRS) compared to controls [Frank, 2013]

-- originally, IVT was contraindicated in hypoglycemia (< 2.7 mmol/l / 50 mg/dl) or hyperglycemia ( > 22 mmol/l / 400 mg/dl)
+- originally, IVT was contraindicated in hypoglycemia (< 2.7 mmol/l / 50 mg/dL) or hyperglycemia ( > 22 mmol/L / 400 mg/dL)

-- hypoglycemia, in particular, can lead to “stroke mimics”
+- hypoglycemia in particular can lead to “stroke mimics”

 - according to expert recommendations: